0

 Self-shading and over-crowding

-Unstable or stressful conditions in the tank will greatly speed up the deterioration of lower stems.
-It is very common to see bare lower stems in non CO2 injected plants tanks for example, due to the stress of maintaining plant mass in a low CO2 environment.
-Repeated straight trimming cycles also causes bottoms portions of the stems to deteriorate faster.
+For example, it is very common to see bare lower stems in non CO2-injected tanks due to the stress of maintaining plant mass in a low CO2 environment.
+Repeated straight trimming cycles also cause the lower parts of the stems to deteriorate more quickly.

 Replanting tops